seek-ai/esengine/README.md

 The above command will install esengine and the elasticsearch library specific for you ES version.

-> Alternatively you can install elasticsearch library before esengine
+> Alternatively you can only install elasticsearch library before esengine

 pip install ``<version-specific-es>``